Automattic/mongoose/README.md

 Mongoose: MongoDB ODM/ORM
 =========================

-The goal of Mongoose is to provide a extremely simple interface for MongoDB.
+The goal of Mongoose is to provide an extremely simple interface for MongoDB.

 ## Features